Colombia says rebel chief has been to Cuba for peace talks

-BOGOTA Colombian guerrilla leader Rodrigo Londono has travelled secretly to Cuba several times in the last year to meet with his team of negotiators as part of peace talks to end 50 years of civil war, Colombian officials said on Thursday.
+BOGOTA Colombian guerrilla leader Rodrigo Londono has made secret government-authorized trips to Cuba several times in the last year to meet with his team of negotiators as part of peace talks to end 50 years of civil war, Colombian officials said on Thursday.

 A senior military intelligence source told Reuters that Londono, whose nom de guerre is "Timochenko", has gone to Havana several times on non-commercial flights from Venezuela, where Colombian sources say he has been hiding for years.